Fitted Q-Iteration via Max-Plus-Linear Approximation: Variational max-plus FQI

 \begin{Lem} Under Assumptions~\ref{As:features} and \ref{As:compatible test}, $F\sam^{H}$ is doubly $\R$-astic and $G\sam^{H}$ is row $\R$-astic. \end{Lem}

-Therefore, under Assumptions~\ref{As:features} and \ref{As:compatible test}, we can follow a similar procedure to that of the previous section for the MP-FQI algorithm and use recursive unconstrained MP-linear regressions in the $\infty$-norm for solving \eqref{eq:DP_empirical_mp_var} while only keeping track of the principal solution; cf.~\eqref{eq:MP-FQI_iter0} and \eqref{eq:MP-FQI_iteration}.
+Therefore, under Assumptions~\ref{As:features} and \ref{As:compatible test}, we can follow a similar procedure to that of the previous section for the MP-FQI algorithm and use recursive unconstrained MP-linear regressions in the $\infty$-norm for solving \eqref{eq:DP_empirical_mp_var} while only keeping track of the iterations of the principal solution; cf.~\eqref{eq:MP-FQI_iter0} and \eqref{eq:MP-FQI_iteration}.
 This leads to the recursion

 for the MP coefficients~$\theta$.
 Algorithm~\ref{alg:mp-fqi-var} summarizes the procedure described above.